core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 IANA is requested to add these new URI schemes to the registry established with {{-urireg}}.

+### coap+ws

+This document requests the registration of the Uniform Resource Identifier (URI) scheme "coap+ws".
+The registration request complies with {{RFC4395}}.

+URL scheme name.
+:	coap+ws

+Status.
+:	Permanent

+URI scheme syntax.
+:	Defined in Section N of [RFCthis]

+URI scheme semantics.
+:	The "coap+ws" URI scheme provides a way to identify resources that
+	are potentially accessible over the Constrained Application Protocol (CoAP) using the WebSocket Protocol.

+Encoding considerations.
+:	The scheme encoding conforms to the encoding rules established for URIs
+	in {{RFC3986}}, i.e., internationalized and reserved characters are expressed using UTF-8-based percent-encoding.

+Applications/protocols that use this URI scheme name.
+:	The scheme is used by CoAP endpoints to access CoAP resources using the WebSocket protocol.

+Interoperability considerations.
+:	None.

+Security Considerations.
+:	See Section N of [RFCthis]

+Contact.
+:	IETF chair \<chair@ietf.org>

+Author/Change controller.
+:	IESG \<iesg@ietf.org>

+References.
+:	[RFCthis]
+{: vspace='0'}

+### coap+wss
+This document requests the registration of the Uniform Resource Identifier (URI) scheme "coap+wss".
+The registration request complies with {{RFC4395}}.

+URL scheme name.
+:	coap+wss

+Status.
+:	Permanent

+URI scheme syntax.
+:	Defined in Section N of [RFCthis]

+URI scheme semantics.
+:	The "coap+ws" URI scheme provides a way to identify resources that
+	are potentially accessible over the Constrained Application Protocol (CoAP) using the WebSocket Protocol secured with Transport Layer Security (TLS).

+Encoding considerations.
+:	The scheme encoding conforms to the encoding rules established for URIs
+	in {{RFC3986}}, i.e., internationalized and reserved characters are expressed using UTF-8-based percent-encoding.

+Applications/protocols that use this URI scheme name.
+:	The scheme is used by CoAP endpoints to access CoAP resources using the WebSocket protocol
+	secured with TLS.

+Interoperability considerations.
+:	None.

+Security Considerations.
+:	See Section N of [RFCthis]

+Contact.
+:	IETF chair \<chair@ietf.org>

+Author/Change controller.
+:	IESG \<iesg@ietf.org>

+References.
+:	[RFCthis]
+{: vspace='0'}

+## Well-Known URI Suffix Registration

+IANA is requested to register the 'coap' well-known URI in the "Well-Known URIs" registry.
+This registration request complies with {{RFC5785}}:

+URI Suffix.
+:	coap

+Change controller.
+:	IETF

+Specification document(s).
+:	[RFCthis]

+Related information.
+:	None.
+{: vspace='0'}

 ## ALPN Protocol ID {#alpnpid}